How to make the most of Black Friday sales.

 3. Make the right choice.
 If you change your mind about a purchase, the retailer doesn’t have to take it back.
 Check out our product tests to help you pick the best buys.

 4. Don’t forget your chargeback rights.
 Bought something online and it never showed up?
 Or maybe it did but was nothing like the description?
 If the retailer refuses to put things right, get on to your bank about a credit card or debit card chargeback.
-If your claim is accepted, you’ll get your money back.
+If your claim's accepted, you’ll get your money back.

 5. Know who’s responsible for deliveries.
 Under the Consumer Guarantees Act, retailers that arrange delivery have to ensure items arrive on time and in good condition.
-So if an item arrives damaged, you don’t have to muck about with the courier company – the shop must sort it out.
+So if an item arrives damaged, you don’t have to muck about with the courier company – the retailer must sort it out.

 8. Think carefully before signing up for a “buy now, pay later” deal.
 The appeal at this time of year is understandable – you only ever have to shell out a fraction of the item’s cost upfront and pay off the rest over time.
 However, if you start missing payments, you’ll pay default fees.
-Steep interest charges with some of these deals can also leave a sting.